SitecorePowerShell/Book/packaging.md

 Ever wanted to package up items and files without opening the Sitecore Package Designer each time?
 There are a number of commands available for generating packages.

+**Example:** The following example demonstrates how to generate a package.

 ```powershell
 $package = New-Package "Package of Stuff";
 $package.Sources.Clear();